c-o-pr/ddrescue-helper/README.md

 COPY is destructive to data on `<destination>`.

-`-M` is passed to `GNU ddrescue` as the "re-trim" option.
+`-M` is passed to GNU `ddescue` as the "re-trim" option.
 This marks all failed blocks as untrimmed, causing them to be retried.

 > [!NOTE]
 > COPY/SCAN be stopped with ^C, then resumed by re-running the helper command.
 >
-> About "scraping": By default. `GNU ddrescue` uses large reads to speed copy progress.
+> About "scraping": By default.
+GNU `ddescue` uses large reads to speed copy progress.
 When it gets a read-error it marks a large area as an error and continues to to copy further data as fast as possible.
 A subsequent read pass "trims" the large read area from its leading and trailing edges down to the an extent bounded by unreadable blocks.
 In a third "scrape" pass, each block in the trimmed extent is read to collect as much data as possible.
 If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and maybe not worth the time because affected files can be large relative to the trimmed extent (REPORT) and ZAP will read test each block in any extent.
-See the GNU ddrescue manual.
+See the GNU `ddescue` manual.

 ### 3 REPORT affected files, PLOT performance and ZAP blocks

-These operations utilize the `GNU ddrescue` domain-map metadata produced by COPY / SCAN.
+These operations utilize the GNU `ddescue` domain-map metadata produced by COPY / SCAN.

 `ddrescue_helper.sh -p | -s <label> <device>`